rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

-This RFC proposes a pair of additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects, one method on the `Error` trait itself for returning references to members based on a given typeid, and another fn implemented for `dyn Error` that uses a generic return type to get the type id to pass into the trait object's fn.
-These functions will act as a generalized version of `backtrace`, `source`, and `cause`, and would primarily be used during error reporting when rendering a chain of opaque errors.
+This RFC proposes a pair of additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects, one method on the `Error` trait itself for returning references to members based on a given type id, and another fn implemented for `dyn Error` that uses a generic return type to get the type id to pass into the trait object's fn.
+These functions will act as a generalized version of `backtrace` and `source`, and would primarily be used during error reporting when rendering a chain of opaque errors.

 # Motivation
 [motivation]: #motivation